HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 ### Unresolved Questions

-- It is expected that this RFC to raise questions that require more details specification of the requirements.
+- It is expected that this RFC to raise questions that require more detailed specification of the requirements.
 - The most each component determine and reports compliance to these principles need to be defined.

 ### Prior work: